 3.3 Termination By Oversight.
 Oversight may discontinue providing the Service effective at the expiration of the then current Term upon ninety (90) days prior written notice.

 3.4 Effect of Termination.
 Upon the earlier of termination of an Order or this Agreement: (a) except as expressly provided in this Section 3, all rights and obligations of the parties hereunder will immediately terminate; (b) each party will return or destroy all copies of the Confidential Information of the other party in its possession or under its control; (c) Oversight shall cease providing the Services; and (d) each party’s obligation to pay all amounts due to the other party accrued prior to termination (or, where applicable, after termination) will not be affected.
 Except as otherwise set forth herein, the Service Fees are non-refundable.
 Oversight will retain Data for up to sixty (60) days after termination of this Agreement (the “Data Retention Period”).
 During the Data Retention Period, Client may download a copy of the Data at no additional charge.
 Following the earlier of (i) expiration of the Data Retention Period, (ii) the date upon which Client retrieves Data, or (iii) Client confirms it will not download its Data, Oversight may delete the Data from any systems on which Data is present without further notice to Client.

-4.1.
-Fees.
+4.1 Fees.
 All Service fees for the scope of Services set forth in the applicable Order (the “Service Fees”) are billed annually in advance in U.S. Dollars net of any foreign, federal, state, or local taxes, including without limitation, sales taxes, use taxes, VAT, excise taxes, duties, and import taxes (collectively, “Taxes”).
 Client will reimburse Oversight for the actual and reasonable travel and living expenses incurred by Oversight in connection with the delivery of any training or other professional services by Oversight to Client as set for a particular Order.
-Oversight will increase the Service Fees once each year and Oversight will notify Client of any such increase at least 60 days prior to the commencement of any Renewal Term.
+Oversight will increase the Service Fees once each year by 3% effective upon the commencement of any Renewal Term.